WebP, new graphic format from Google

-The new graphic file format invented by Google wants to compete with the JPEG format with more modern technologies.
-It is provided under a free license.
+The new graphic file format invented by Google wants to compete with the JPEG with a superior format that will offer more possibilities with transparency and animation.

 WebP (tobe pronounced "weppy") is more efficient than JPEG and allows a faster decompression.
 Intended to include images in web pages, it will allow a faster loading and display and is also a part of the policy of Google for a faster Web.